Introduction to ADHD Diagnosis

 Conclusion

-Understanding the difference between general behavioral features and true ADHD symptoms is essential for recognizing when to seek further evaluation.
-If behaviors are persistent, pervasive, and lead to significant functional impairment, it may be time to consult a professional.
-Recognizing these symptoms early can lead to better management and support, helping those with ADHD navigate their challenges more effectively.
+Understanding the difference between general behavioural features and true ADHD symptoms is essential for recognising when to seek further evaluation.
+If behaviours are persistent, pervasive, and lead to significant functional impairment, it may be time to consult a professional.
+Recognising these symptoms early can lead to better management and support, helping those with ADHD navigate their challenges more effectively

 Introduction: